 - Comparing the cost to stay open (including overhead costs, payroll, etc.) and close temporarily.

 As the pandemic spreads, you may experience legal and financial fallout if you choose to stay open.

-- Heighten hygiene practices to prevent the spread.
+- Heighten hygiene practices, cleaning and disinfection to prevent the spread.